CLI Reference#

 osprey chat#

-Start an interactive CLI conversation interface with your agent.
+Start an interactive conversation interface with your agent.

 Syntax#